dcorboy/Arduino-Sound-Device/README.md

 | 0x02 | VOLDN | Volume decrement or 0 | Lowers volume by indicated value or by 5, if data is 0 |
 | 0x04 | PLAYTRK | Track # to play | Plays indicated track number |

+## Notes

+* The hardware buttons do not operate in this configuration.
+* I removed the ability to interrupt a playing song, for a number of reasons.
+* An I2C interface might be a nice thing to have.

 ## License

 I do not own the rights to the underlying libraries.